 Subjects received an average dose of 11.4 mg per day.
 The best part of the study is that none of the subjects reported serious effects on cognitive abilities.

-In other words, people suffering from TMM may have found help in a very unlikely partner.
+In other words, people with trichotillomania may have found help in a very unlikely partner.